zigdon/spacetraders/README.md

 will only accept known systems as an argument, while `Market` only takes locations where you have ships.

-This behaviour can be disabled by passing `--nocache` to the cli.
+This behaviour can be disabled by passing `--nocache` to the cli, or `-f` as the first argument to a command.

 ## Implemented endpoints